About Vintage Gold Watches

 Also please try to remember that gold, especially 18ct, is a soft metal and by no means as hard wearing as a modern alloy, and so some extra care will be needed to avoid scratches and dents which will significantly lower the value of the watch.
 It is also very important that all vintage watches are kept away from water and dirt or dust.
 This is because it will not be be water-proof, no matter what the original specification and so water and dust must be avoided as it will definitely cause harm the to the movement.

-For more background please see our FAQs.
+For more background about Vintage Gold Watches and our services please see our FAQs below.